 Dog sledding is a sport that interests and excites almost everyone and there’s no greater celebration of it than the Iditarod.

-Although The Iditarod happens in March each year, you can visit the Iditarod Headquarters near Anchorage year-round to learn more about this race and the people and dogs who participate in it.
+Although The Iditarod happens in March each year, you can visit the Iditarod Headquarters near Anchorage year-round to learn more about this race and the people and dogs participating in it.

 34. Girdwood Playground & Skate Park